wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-authd.rst

 ossec-authd
 ===========

-The ossec-authd daemon will automatically add an agent to an OSSEC manager and provide the key to the agent.
+The ossec-authd daemon will automatically add an agent to a Wazuh manager and provide the key to the agent.
+The :ref:`agent-auth` application is the client application used with ``ossec-authd``.
-The agent-auth application is the client application used with ossec-authd. ossec-authd will create an agent with an ip address of any instead of using its actual IP.
+``ossec-authd`` will create an agent with an ip address of any instead of using its actual IP.

 .. warning::